sci-42ver/SICP_SDF/sicp_notes.md

 - > We will explore applications of streams to signal processing in Section 3.5.3.
 - > We will discuss this point further at the end of Section 3.5.4.
 - > we end up forcing the *same delayed object many times*. is can lead to serious inefficiency in recursive programs involving streams.
 (See Exercise 3.57.)
+- ~~section 3.5.3~~
+  - > Streams with delayed evaluation can be a powerful modeling tool, pro-viding many of the benefits of local state and assignment.
+    I don't find "assign" later in section 3.5.3.
+So IMHO "Streams as signals" implies their similarity.
+  - > Moreover, they avoid some of the theoretical tangles that accompany the intro-duction of assignment into a programming language. see
+    > But the stream formulation is particularly elegant and *convenient* because the *entire sequence of states is available* to us as a data structure that can be *manipulated with a uniform set of operations*.
 ### 4
 - > nondeterministic evaluation in Chapter 4.
 - > for their contributions to the exposition of nondeterministic evaluation in Chapter 4.